How to Get a Chinese Visa – Index

 If you want to study in China for less than 180 days, you’ll have to apply for an X2 Visa.
 However, if you want to stay longer, you’ll need an X1 Visa.

-Note that U.S. citizens may be eligible for a 5-year multiple entry X1 Visa.
+Note depending on your nationality you may be eligible for a 5-year multiple entry X2 Visa.
 In this case, the remaining validity of your passport must be more than 12 months.

 Z Visa – For working